1/06/2020 | Edit Post

 * * *

-Romance Writers of Atlantic Canada, a chapter of Romance Writers of America, is a not-for-profit professional organization dedicated to enhancing the craft and art of writing, providing industry knowledge, and advancing the careers of our authors.
+Romance Writers of Atlantic Canada is a not-for-profit professional organization dedicated to enhancing the craft and art of writing, providing industry knowledge, and advancing the careers of our authors.
 RWAC offers a supportive environment and opportunity to learn about the romance publishing industry and the craft of writing.

 RWAC supports diversity.
 Our members and books encompass an array of sexual orientation, politics, racial and ethnic backgrounds.